gicait/PyAEZ/README.md

 ### Step-by-step Process

-Following 6 Jupyter notebooks in the repository can be used as worked full example for PyAEZ 6 major modules.
+Following 6 Jupyter notebooks in the GitHub repository can be used as worked full example for PyAEZ 6 major modules.

 - NB1_ClimateRegime.ipynb
 - NB2_CropSimulation.ipynb